 Thich Nhat Hanh is a Vietnamese Buddhist monk and peace activist.

 He lives in Plum Village spiritual community in the South of France and travels extensively giving talks on peace and spiritual values.
-He has been a life long peace-activist dedicated to finding peaceful solutions to conflicts.
+He has been a lifelong peace-activist dedicated to finding peaceful solutions to conflicts.
 Thich Nhat Hanh has also written extensively on ways to find inner peace and inner happiness.
 He is credited with coining the term ‘Engaged Buddhism’ – a series of teachings which seek to bring practical Buddhist wisdom into daily life.

 In 1960, Thich Nhat Hanh moved to the US, where he studied comparative religion at Princeton University.
-Thich Nhat Hanh became fluent in several languages and well versed in different religious traditions.
-During the 1960s, Thich Nhat Hanh was active in supporting fellow Buddhists who were supporting non-violent efforts to promote peace in Vietnam – racked by civil war.
-Despite not taking sides, Buddhists often faced censure from the south Vietnamese government who accused them of favouring Communists.
+Thich Nhat Hanh became fluent in several languages and was well versed in different religious traditions.
+During the 1960s, Thich Nhat Hanh was active in supporting fellow Buddhists who were supporting non-violent efforts to promote peace in Vietnam – a country racked by civil war.
+Despite not taking sides, Buddhists often faced censure from the South Vietnamese government who accused them of favouring Communists.
 In 1965, Thich Nhat Hanh issued an influential document ‘Call for Peace’.
 He wrote:

 “It is time for North and South Vietnam to find a way to stop the war and help all Vietnamese people live peacefully and with mutual respect.”

 In 1966, Hanh created the order of Inter-Being.
 This included a retreat centre in Plum Village, France.
 Later several centres were established around the world.
 The centres are open to both monks and lay people, who are able to visit for periods of retreat throughout the year.
 A diverse range of people have visited the Mindfulness centres, attracted by the opportunity to practise meditation and mindfulness.
-Hanh’s approach has been to combine different element of Buddhist traditions, such as Zen and Mahayana.
+Hanh’s approach has been to combine different elements of Buddhist traditions, such as Zen and Mahayana.